 - 2.17.
-The minimum requirements for a VA and the submission of supporting information are set out in Section 3 but the following must be noted: - A VA should contain: - o a summary of the main Assessment assumptions; - A detailed appraisal containing the information in Section 4 as a minimum with supporting evidence; - A summary clearly setting out the exceptional reasons that make a development proposal unviable; and - a request to vary planning obligation/ usual affordable housing requirements. - Assumptions used in the VA must be generally evidenced from an independent expert or source. - To accord with paragraph 2.15, a statement that the VA appropriately represents the viability of the development and is consistent with corresponding information that an applicant has themselves relied upon to inform commercial decisions; and that the costs and values applied in the VA submitted to the Council are consistent with current costs and values within (or used as a starting point for) VAs that the company is relying on for internal or financial purposes7. - A statement that the company undertaking the VA has not been instructed on the basis of performance related pay or incentivised in any other way according to the outcome the viability process and the level of planning obligations that the applicant is required to provide. - The applicant must clearly demonstrate with reference to viability evidence that the proposed level of obligations is the maximum that can be provided and that the scheme is deliverable with this level of provision and a statement that the scheme as proposed to be deliverable, based on the information provided to the Council.
+The minimum requirements for a VA and the submission of supporting information are set out in Section 3 but the following must be noted: - A VA should contain: - o a summary of the main assessment assumptions; - o A detailed appraisal containing the information in Section 4 as a minimum with supporting evidence; - o A summary clearly setting out the exceptional reasons that make a development proposal unviable; and - o a request to vary planning obligation / usual affordable housing requirements. - Assumptions used in the VA must be generally evidenced from an independent expert or source. - To accord with paragraph 2.15, a statement that the VA appropriately represents the viability of the development and is consistent with corresponding information that an applicant has themselves relied upon to inform commercial decisions; and that the costs and values applied in the VA submitted to the District Council are consistent with current costs and values within (or used as a starting point for) VAs that the company is relying on for internal or financial purposes3. - A statement that the company undertaking the VA has not been instructed on the basis of performance related pay or incentivised in any other way according to the outcome the viability process and the level of planning obligations that the applicant is required to provide. - The applicant must clearly demonstrate, with reference to viability evidence, that the proposed level of obligations is the maximum that can be provided and that the scheme is deliverable with this level of provision and a statement that the scheme as proposed to be deliverable, based on the information provided to the District Council. - Where the applicant does not intend to build out the scheme themselves, they may be expected to provide evidence from a developer with experience of delivering schemes of a similar type and scale to demonstrate that the scheme is capable of being delivered on the basis of the evidence presented in the VA. - The financial viability of schemes will change over time due to the prevailing economic climate and changing property values and construction costs.
+On large sites with extended build out times and particularly in cases for schemes granted in outline, a Review VA may be required for each phase and/or updated when the reserved matters application is made.